DamienMinenna/ChoCoTeX/README.md

-# GroTeX
+# ChoCoTeX

-GroTeX is an open-source web application to generate vector PDF with a transparent background from LaTeX equations.
+ChoCoTeX is an open-source web application to generate vector PDF with a transparent background from LaTeX equations.
 Those PDF can be copied in the clipboard and immediately pasted in typesetting or presentation softwares, such as Word or PowerPoint.
-GroTeX use the web framework Django.
+ChoCoTeX use the web framework Django.

 ## Installation

 Commands must be executed on a shell terminal.
-GroTeX needs pdflatex to work.
+ChoCoTeX needs pdflatex to work.
 Check on a terminal it is installed.

 ```bash
 pdflatex --version